In his own words…

 Working the flood control gate at the foot of the lake.
 Slim believed that the future of fish and game and conservation rests with the young people of the state.

 Conservation Officer Everett Baker, known to most everyone as “Slim”, was born October 26, 1910, in New Boston, NH where he was educated until going to the University of New Hampshire in Durham, NH.
 There he received his degree in Forestry.
 After leaving Durham, Slim ran a quick gamut of different working experiences which carried him all the way across the country and in a variety of positions.
-He drove a taxi in Boston, Massachusetts, drove cattle on a farm in New Mexico, worked river boats, picked cotton and worked in the salmon and sardine canneries on the west coast, evening adventuring into Mexico to work in the silver mines and oil fields.
-He also spent a year working in the forestry field in California gaining experience in the field he prepared himself for.
+He drove a taxi in Boston, Massachusetts, drove cattle on a farm in New Mexico, worked river boats, picked cotton and worked in the salmon and sardine canneries on the West Coast, evening adventuring into Mexico to work in the silver mines and oil fields.
+He also spent a year working in the forestry field in California, gaining experience in the field he prepared himself for.